nestybox/sysbox-runc/tests/integration/README.md

-# runc Integration Tests
+# sysbox-runc Integration Tests

-Integration tests provide end-to-end testing of runc.
+Integration tests provide end-to-end testing of sysbox-runc.

 Note that integration tests do **not** replace unit tests.